AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Derivation of AdaTerm

 \end{corollary}

-Note the similarity between this regret bound and the one derived by~\cite{reddi2018convergence} and by~\cite{zhuang2020adabelief} using AMSGrad.
-In particular, this regret can be bounded by $\mathcal{O}(G\sqrt{T})$ and thus the regret is upper bounded by a minimum of $\mathcal{O}(G\sqrt{T})$.
-This leads to a worst case dependence of the regret on $T$ to still be $\mathcal{O}(\sqrt{T})$ despite the non-usage of AMSGrad.
+Note the similarity between this regret bound and the one derived by~\cite{reddi2019convergence} and by~\cite{zhuang2020adabelief} using AMSGrad.
+In particular, this regret can be bounded by $\mathcal{O}(G\sqrt{T})$, and thus, the regret is upper-bounded by a minimum of $\mathcal{O}(G\sqrt{T})$.
+This leads to the worst-case dependence of the regret on $T$ to remain $\mathcal{O}(\sqrt{T})$, although AMSGrad is not used.

-We emphasize that this approach to the regret bound is not specific to AdaTerm, but can be used to bound the regret of other momentum based optimizers, including Adam and AdaBelief.
+We emphasize that this approach to the regret bound is not specific to AdaTerm but can be used to bound the regret of other moment-based optimizers, including Adam and AdaBelief.